vicky-repo-1904/smart-blur/README.md

 - **Click-to-blur**: Click any element to blur it.
 - **Draw-to-blur**: Draw a rectangle over a region to blur it.
-- **Per-page blur persistence** (Pro): Save keywords, click targets, and draw regions per URL so they reappear when you revisit.
+- **Per-page blur persistence**: Save keywords, click targets, and draw regions per URL so they reappear when you revisit.

 ### AI mode